SmithLabBio/popai/docs/usage/cli_tutorial.rst

 Step 2: Ensure you have the example input data
 ==========================================

-Example input data is available `here <https://github.com/SmithLabBio/delimitpy/tree/main/tutorial_data>`_.
+Example input data is available `here <https://github.com/SmithLabBio/popai/tree/main/tutorial_data>`_.

-You should have these in the directory you cloned when installing delimitpy, in the subfolder tutorial_data.
+You should have these in the directory you cloned when installing popai, in the subfolder tutorial_data.

 ==========================================
 Step 3: Processing Empirical data